Garden Drainage Solutions

 Whether you’re a keen gardener or not, a waterlogged garden is a serious problem for any homeowner, and occurs when surface water from rain has nowhere to run off, instead remaining stuck in the dirt.
 This is an issue that can sometimes be solved through simpler methods – aerating your soil by adding tiny holes, planting in more vegetation, or using a raised bed with topsoil, for example.
 Some even suggest ditching your regular flower beds and embracing a bog garden!
 However, many people don’t want to compromise on the aesthetic of their house, and more severely waterlogged gardens may need a more complex drainage system to help fix the issue.

 Sunken grass and large puddles around your garden are some of the more obvious signs, and you can test for poor drainage by digging a hole in your garden and filling it with water – if it isn’t gone in a few hours, you may have drainage issues.
 You might even find out that your garden needs drainage improvements by stepping out onto the lawn and having the grass squelch underneath your feet – yuck.
+In some cases, the ground may become so waterlogged that grass cannot grow at all!
 If you’re in this situation, read on to find out about the different drainage systems you can use to improve your garden.

 Types of Drainage System